-3.19.1 Severability.

-Should any section, clause or provisions of this ordinance or its application to any person or circumstance be declared by a court of competent jurisdiction to be invalid, the same shall not affect the validity of the ordinance as a whole or any part thereof, other than the part so declared to be invalid.

-3.19.2 Conflict with Other Ordinances.
+- 3.19.1 Severability.
+Should any section, clause or provisions of this ordinance be declared by courts to be invalid, the same shall not affect the validity of the ordinance as a whole or any part thereof, other than the part so declared to be invalid. - 3.19.2 Conflict with Other Ordinances.
 All ordinances or parts of ordinances in conflict with any of the provisions of this ordinance are hereby repealed.